justonly011298/Mathematics-and-Physics/README.md

 .tex files to change and edit as you please (But do give credit where it's due).

 ## The Cool Method
-  1. Cloan or Dowload the repository onto your computer.
+  1. Cloan or Download the repository onto your computer.
   2. Navigate to where it's located (For example: /Documents/Research/Mathematics_and_Physics)
   3. Run the make_main.sh shell script.
 ```Bash